-Starting Point: Richmond, Virginia
+Starting Point: Richmond , Virginia

-Destination: Roanoke, Virginia
+Destination: Roanoke , Virginia

 It is 5:30 p.m.
 I have taken a half day off and I am already packed and ready to go.
 I’m watching The Chamomile Lawn on a Netflix dvd while I wait.
 I rented this movie because Toby Stephens is in it.
 He is wickedly handsome and a wonderful actor to boot.
 I loved him as Mr. Rochester in Jane Eyre.
 In The Chamomile Lawn, however, he plays a bit of a fool.
 He is madly in love with Jennifer Ehle, but she tells him she wants to marry a rich man.
 She promises to give him “comfort” if the war comes (the movie starts in 1939, right before World War II).
 Toby is trying to take her up on the offer, but an air raid siren goes off just as she starts to undress.
 The landlady comes in to make sure he has closed the blackout curtains.
 Jennifer hides in a wardrobe just as my dogs begin to bark.
 AK is here.
 Jenni arrives just a few minutes later.

 We quickly pack the car.
 We have to drive to Roanoke to pick up Janet, the fourth member of our hiking party.
-We are off to hike the AT through the Smoky Mountains.
+We are off to hike the AT through the Smoky Mountains .

-We are all members of the Old Dominion Appalachian Trail Club, which maintains a 19 mile section of the Appalachian Trail here in Virginia.
+We are all members of the Old Dominion Appalachian Trail Club, which maintains a 19 mile section of the Appalachian Trail here in Virginia .
 I met Jenni and AK last year when I first joined the club.
 We are all obsessed with hiking.
 I find it to be the perfect antidote to working in an office all day, surrounded by corporate politics.
 Life is simple on the trail.
 I just walk.
 I carry everything I need to survive on my back.
 There is a sense of independence and accomplishment in this endeavor that is not replicated in any other aspect of my life.
 Plus, I don’t have to wear makeup.
 There is no phone or e-mail.
 At work I feel like a dolphin in a shark tank.
 I’m more afraid of the sharks at work than the bears on the trail.
 I’ve only seen the hind legs of a bear on the trail, but at work I’ve seen sharks up close.

 I have only met Janet once.
-She’s a member of our club but she recently moved from Richmond back to her home town of Roanoke.
-She’s a legal assistant and at 45, she’s younger than the rest of us.
+She’s a member of our club but she recently moved from

 AK is a petite woman with a big personality.
 She is never afraid to voice her opinions.
 I admire this about her as I am the same way.
-She teaches fifth grade in Petersburg, Virginia.
+She teaches fifth grade in Petersburg , Virginia .
 Since her students tend to be bigger than her, every year she brings her fully loaded backpack into class to let them know that she is no pushover.
 We all know this already.

-We take the southern route to Roanoke in order to avoid the trucks on I-81.
-This is the same route my family takes to drive to our house at Smith Mountain Lake.
+Jenni is a true GRIT—girl raised in the south.
+She was a St. Catherine’s girl, and a boarder, no less.
+She grew up in We take the southern route to Roanoke in order to avoid the trucks on I-81.
+This is the same route my family takes to drive to our house at Smith Mountain Lake .
 More than once during this trip, I will question my decision to hike instead of lounge at the lake.

 We arrive in Roanoke around Janet has just gotten back from the grocery store and is starting to pack her food for the trip.
 AK teases her about her food choices.
 Janet is an experienced backpacker, however and knows what she is doing.